 Once open, navigate to the power settings and adjust settings as follows.

-Ensure you then select “Apply” in the bottom right of that window.
+Don’t forget to select “Apply” in the bottom right of that window once your new settings are chosen.

 If you desire a colorful display with vibrant colors, navigate back towards the color settings in the same Intel Graphics Settings application and boost saturation by around 30%.

-We measured the CCT of the display to be 6,237 K, after we disabled the above power enhancement features.
-With Windows 10 Night Light enabled at around ~45% strength, the CCT was reduced to a much warmer 4,003 K. Users may adjust Night Light to any strength they prefer.
+After we disabled the above power enhancement features we measured the CCT to be a relatively cool 6,237 K. With Windows 10 Night Light enabled at around ~45% strength, the CCT was reduced to a much warmer 4,003 K.

-You will see on the above SPD graphs that increasing the Windows Night Light setting reduces the proportion of blue light relative to green, yellow and red, resulting in a much warmer appearance.
+You will see on the above SPD graphs that increasing the Windows Night Light setting increases the proportion of green, yellow and red in proportion to the blue light, resulting in a much warmer appearance some may find easier to tolerate.

 POLARIZED LENS COMPATIBILITY